icerpc/icerpc-docs/content/protobuf/index.md

 In practical terms, the IceRPC + Protobuf integration for C#:

 - defines an IceRPC-specific client-side and server-side mapping for Protobuf services to C#
-- provides a `protoc` plugin (`protoc-gen-icerpc-csharp`) that generates code for Protobuf services
+- provides a `protoc` code generator (`protoc-gen-icerpc-csharp`) that generates code for Protobuf services
 - provides a support assembly used by this generated code, `IceRpc.Protobuf.dll`
-- provides a MSBuild integration that helps you execute `protoc` with the `protoc-gen-icerpc-csharp` plugin in MSBuild
+- provides an MSBuild integration that helps you execute `protoc` with the `protoc-gen-icerpc-csharp` code generator in MSBuild projects: `IceRpc.Protobuf.Tools`
-projects: `IceRpc.Protobuf.Tools`

-User-defined Protobuf types such as messages and enums are handled by the `protoc` compiler and its built-in C# plugin.
+User-defined Protobuf types such as messages and enums are handled by the `protoc` compiler and its built-in C# code generator.
 The IceRPC + Protobuf integration does not customize this mapping in any way.

 The net result is you need to write very little code to call or implement Protobuf services with IceRPC.